 - Free solution to both exit and enter recovery mode

-- Compatible with the newest iPhone 11 Pro Max and iOS 13
+- Compatible with the newest iPhone 14 and iOS 16

-- Effectively repair restarting loop on iPhone using two modes
+- Effectively repair iPhone stuck in boot loop using two modes

-Have a close at your iPhone's hardware component.
-Clean visible debris or dirts inside your charging port.
+Have a close at your iPhone's hardware components.
+Clean visible debris or dirt inside your charging port.
 Or check if there is obvious physical damage by yourself.
-Do get rid of the phone case and examine carefully.
+Do get rid of the phone case and examine it carefully.
 If you cannot find any hardware problems to repair, you can go to Apple Store nearby.